miptleha/react-hooks/README.md

 yarn install
 yarn start
 ```
-In Visual Studio Code you can click `Start Debugging` instead of `yarn start` command.
+In Visual Studio Code you can click `Start Debugging` instead of `yarn start` command

 -=    &nbsp;&nbsp; or &nbsp;&nbsp;   =-